Source code for colour.io.luts.lut

 self._comments: list = []

-self.comments = cast(list, optional(comments, self._comments))
+self.comments = cast("list", optional(comments, self._comments))

 @property